 For the capabilities of an adversary, we assume that an adversary can monitor network traffic, and launch a rate monitoring attack and a time correlation attack.
-An adversary can capture sensor nodes, compromise them and obtain all information, e.g. encryption keys, inside a node.
-Adversary can reprogram a node and convert it into a malicious node.
-However, we assume that adversary has to spend a certain amount of time to compromise a node, and so he can compromise only a small number of nodes in any reasonable period of time.
-Paricularly, the time that he can compromise all nodes along a path to base station is much longer than the the base station replacement time T_b .
+An adversary can capture sensor nodes, compromise them and obtain all information, e.g. encryption keys and routing tables, inside a node.
+He can reprogram a node and convert it into a malicious node.
+However, we assume that the adversary requires some non-trivial amount of time to compromise a node.
+So, he can compromise only a small number of nodes in any reasonable period of time.
+In particular, we assume that the time an adversary takes to compromise all nodes along a path to a base station is much longer than the interval in which a base station changes its location (T_b) .
 We also assume that an adversary can physically move from one location to another in the network.
-However, it doesn't have global information about the whole network, and cannot jam the entire network.
-Our scheme is useful for large sensor network, so if adversary just enters the network, he cannot see base station directly, although if he is close to base station, he can identify base station immediately.
-We call the area which adversary can immediately find base station as base station area.
+However, he doesn't have global information about the whole network, and cannot jam the entire network.
+We think that this assumption is reasonable for a large scale sensor network, e.g, a sensor network deployed in a battle field.
+Our solutions are designed for a large sensor network, in which an adversary cannot see the base station visually, although if he is close to the base station, he can identify it immediately.
+We call the area within which an adversary can immediately identify a base station as the base station area.

-We assume that sensor nodes use the key framework proposed in LEAP [25] to protect hop-by-hop communication.
-Nodes can set up pair-wise keys using existing protocols [8, 3, 7, 15, 25].
-Every node can also set up a single cluster key [25] with all of its neighbor nodes.
+We assume that sensor nodes use the key framework proposed in LEAP [26] to protect hop-by-hop communication.
+Nodes can set up pair-wise keys using existing protocols [8, 3, 7, 15, 26].
+Every node can also set up a single cluster key [26] with all of its neighbor nodes.
 As described in [5], when a node sends a packet, it protects and encrypts the packet with its cluster key.
 An adversary cannot decrypt the contents of a packet.
 At the same time, other nodes in the cluster can easily understand the type of packet and process it accordingly.

 In this paper, we focus on protecting the data traffic from aggregator nodes to base station through multiple hop routing.
-The local data traffic between sensor nodes and aggregator node can be protected by anti-traffic analysis schemes proposed in [5].
+The local data traffic between sensor nodes and aggregator node can be protected by simple anti-traffic analysis schemes such as those proposed in [5].